sweettuse/easystruct/README.md

 ---

-EasyStruct is a small py3.7+ library that makes it really easy to convert between class instances and structs and vice versa.
+EasyStruct is a small py3.7+ library that makes it really easy to convert between python objects and structs and vice versa.

 quickstart